AmadeuGMeniconi/my-delivery-app/README.md

 ## In contruction...

-## To interact with app click on the link: https://amadeugmeniconi.github.io/my-delivery-app/
+To Run the app click on the link: https://amadeugmeniconi.github.io/my-delivery-app/